 2) Block sites.
 (Slightly More Complicated) If you choose the "Block sites" option, you'll need to enter the web address of any site on which you want to run flash games.
 This is called "white listing" the sites.

 To do this, click the Manage Exceptions button below the "Block sites" radio button."
 This displays the Flash Exceptions window.

 Scroll to the bottom of the Flash Exceptions window, and type in or paste the URL of the website you want to white list for Flash.
-For example, copy/paste "http://www.memory-improvement-tips.com/" if you want to run the flash games that are on my site.
+For example, copy/paste "http://www.memory-improvement-tips.com/" if you want to run the hundreds of free flash games that are here on my site.